Apply for a Permit to Practice | Corporate Practice

 Joint Engineering & Architecture Companies

 If your company offers architectural and engineering services, you must apply for approval by a joint board.
 The joint board is made up of people from APEGA and the Alberta Association of Architects (AAA) and ensures continued competency and ethical practice.
 To obtain a AAA Joint Permit, email:

 Submission and Payment Methods

-- Pay by credit card: Once your application is processed, you will be able to pay your outstanding invoice through your company's myAPEGA account.
+- Pay by credit card: Pay your invoice through your company's myAPEGA account.
 Please wait for the payment instruction email before making a payment.
-Do not email or mail your credit card information to APEGA
+Do not email or mail your credit card information to APEGA.